print

 Clearly, the voice of both the secular and New Testament records speak dynamically regarding a real biblical Jesus.
 His life and teachings are thoroughly documented by eyewitness testimony as well as the historical record of objective and highly credible sources.

 However, there is an even more dramatic historical record regarding this man called Jesus.
-In addition to the 27 books of the New Testament that reflect back on Jesus’ life, there are 39 books of the Old Testament which describe Jesus’ life virtually centuries before He lived.
-These books describe in extraordinary detail the biblical Jesus.
+In addition to the 27 books of the New Testament that reflect back on Jesus’ life, there are 39 books of the Old Testament which describe Jesus’ life in extraordinary detail centuries before He lived.
 Included in their chronicle is a detailed description of His lineage, His birth, His teachings, His miracles, His betrayal, His crucifixion, His resurrection, and His ascension to heaven.
-These prophecies span the pages of the Old Testament from the third chapter of Genesis to the third chapter of Malachi.
-There are virtually hundreds of prophecies regarding Jesus Christ.
+These prophecies span the pages of the Old Testament from the third chapter of Genesis to the third chapter of Malachi and every one of them came true.
 Consider the words of Sidney Collette.

 There are no less than 333 prophecies in the Old Testament which center in the person of the Messiah – every one of which, in relation to His earthly life has been fulfilled to the letter.
 (All About the Bible, p.
 84)

 God’s power to shape the course of history is undeniable and is dramatically declared in the scriptures.
-The great prophet Isaiah wrote of God’s power to govern the destiny of the universe.
+The great prophet Isaiah wrote of His power to govern the destiny of the universe.

 Remember the former things of old: for I am God, and there is none else; I am God, and there is none like Me, declaring the end from the beginning, and from ancient times the things that are not yet done, saying, "My counsel shall stand, and I will do all My pleasure..."
 (Isa.
 46:9-10)